intelygenz/the-real-devops-challenge/README.md

 We want to fix the second endpoint.
 Return a json object instead of a json array if there is a match or a http 204 status code if no match found.

+#### Solution:

+- app.py: Restaurant function updated to return a json object, if there is a match and a http 204 status code if there is not a match.
+- mongoflask.py: find_restaurants funcion updated to fix the bug

 ### Challenge 2.
 Test the application in any cicd system

 ![CICD](./assets/cicd.logo.jpg)